2020 United Kingdom school exam grading controversy: Vocational and technical qualifications (BTEC) results

 A further 200,000 students who had taken the level one and two vocational qualifications were told on 19 August 2020, hours before results day, that they would not receive them on time.
-About 250,000 level-three grades, which had already been awarded, were also reassessed; these vocational equivalents to A-Levels had been given a result at the same time as the A-Levels were released.
+About 250,000 level-three grades, which had already been awarded, were also reassessed; these vocational equivalents to A-levels had been given a result at the same time as the A-levels were released.
 The examining board, Pearson Edexcel, withdrew them when the controversy broke, and has re-marked them upwards and is issuing a revised certificate, on a rolling basis, in the week beginning 24 August.

 Aftermath

 On 25 August 2020, Sally Collier resigned from the position of chief regulator of Ofqual following the grading controversy.
 Three days later, Permanent Secretary Jonathan Slater, the most senior civil servant at the Department for Education (DfE), stood down.
 Subsequently, the government was accused of scapegoating civil servants and avoiding accountability.

 On 1 September, the question of blame was reopened by The Guardian.
 In a report OCR, one of the exam boards, told Williamson that the algorithm was producing some rogue results.
 But Williamson and the DfE were told by Ofqual that the appeals procedure would correct the few rogue results.
 OCR informed them that this was more than a few results and that patterns could be observed, such as students with better results than a low-performing group the year before.

 On 2 September, Ofqual's chair Roger Taylor appeared before the Education Select Committee of the House of Commons during their inquiry into the impact of COVID-19 on education and children's services.
 He apologised to students, parents and teachers, and stated that the Secretary of State made the decisions to cancel examinations and to abruptly withdraw the procedure to challenge calculated A-level grades.

+In October 2025, whilst speaking at the UK COVID-19 Inquiry, Boris Johnson (who was Prime Minister during the pandemic) remarked he had been left feeling in a "homicidal mood" as a result of the exam grading scandal and regretted the impact his policies during the pandemic had on children and that he had considered sacking his-then Education Secretary Gavin Williamson as a result of the scandal.
+Furthermore, Johnson would also say the "wrong initial model" had been used to grade students.